Nuclear Medicine Technologist

 Chattanooga State Community College offers a one-year nuclear medicine technology certificate for medical professionals with an associate’s degree or higher.
 Courses are offered primarily online, although students must travel to campus every four to six weeks for intensive lab courses.

-Students must be enrolled in this program full-time as it is quite rigorous and requires intensive clinical experiences to gain hands-on experience.
+Students must be enrolled in this program full-time as it is rigorous and requires intensive clinical experiences to gain hands-on experience.

 • Location: Chattanooga, TN